vivelarepublique/JavaScript-framework-to-create-TamperMonkey-script-template/README.md

 <!-- ## Contributing

 Contributions are welcome!
-Please read the [contribution guidelines](https://github.com/vivelarepublique/vue-or-react-create-tampermonkey-script-template/blob/main/CONTRIBUTING.md) first
+Please read the [contribution guidelines](https://github.com/vivelarepublique/vue-or-react-create-tampermonkey-script-template/blob/main/CONTRIBUTING.md) first -->

-## Show your support
+## Your support

-Give a ⭐️ if you like this project! -->
+Give a ⭐️ if you like this project!